ianwremmel/tooling.js/README.md

 Run multiple items in parallel.
 Note: every argument is wrapped in a promise, so arguments can be anything that can be passed to a function.

-TODO support max concurrecy
-TODO suppress errors (optional?)
-TODO figure out how to augment the babylon parser so that e.g. try/catch statements can be passed as arguments

 ```javascript
 parallel(
   console.log(1),